Rascal (video game)

 Rascal is a 1998 platform video game developed by Traveller's Tales and published by Psygnosis for the PlayStation.
 The main character and several enemies were designed by Jim Henson's Creature Shop.

 The player takes control of a mischievous boy who travels through time to rescue his father, armed only with a "Bubble Gun".
-The game met with negative reviews with criticism for its camera and tank controls.
+The game met with uniformly negative reviews which cited poor camera work and needlessly cumbersome controls.

 Plot

 Professor Casper Clockwise is in his lab making the final adjustments to his time-traveling device when someone creeps behind him.
 Meanwhile, his son Callum "Rascal" Clockwise is walking through a secret route under the house to get to his father's lab.
 The lights go out and an alarm sounds.
 Rascal rushes down to see the problem, but two aliens in spacecraft appear and chase him down the corridor.

 Rascal makes it to his father's lab by going through the safe door entrance.
 He finds Chronon, the evil master of time, holding his father hostage with another of his dad's inventions called the "Bubble Gun".
 Chronon accidentally activates the controls for the time machine, and he and the Professor are sucked into the time portal.
 The Bubble Gun drops from it and lands at the feet of Rascal.
 He picks it up, vowing to save his father.

 Rascal chases the two through the timestream, from the medieval Castle Hackalott to the Aztec Temple at Chichimeca, to the lost city of Atlantis, to the Jolly Raider pirate ship and Dodgy City in the old West, traveling to each location's past and present forms and collecting the pieces of a Time Clock from both before fighting Chronon in each area's future.
 Rascal travels to the Corridors of Time, Chronon's lair within the space-time continuum, where, after defeating its guardians brought from each of the other time periods, he defeats Chronon and rescues his father.
 After escaping using another time portal that leads back into the hallway of Rascal's house, Rascal and his father return safely back home, leaving the portal to shatter apart on Chronon, trapping him within interdimensional time forever.